raymondabiola/JUDGE-Token-Contract/README.md

 *The JudgeToken ecosystem is a modular set of contracts thats includes the following:*

 - **JudgeToken**: This is the ERC20 token contract that defines the rules for the JUDGE governance token.
-- **JudgeTreasury**: This is the project safe treasury that does funding for the Rewards Manager contract, teams, and itself.
+- **JudgeTreasury**: This is the project safe treasury that does funding for the staking rewards, team.
+Also functions as a bank for fees collected from misplaced tokens.
-- **JudgeStaking**: Staking contract with defined rules for staking and rewards with JudgeToken, open to all participants..
+- **JudgeStaking**: Contract with defined rules for staking and pays out rewards in JudgeToken.
+Open to anyone.
 - **RewardsManager**: This is the rewards distributor contract for base and bonus rewards handling.

-**The contracts were built with OpenZeppelin Access control for role based administration and also includes robust recovery systems to make accidental transfers of ERC20 tokens**
+**The contracts were built with OpenZeppelin Access control for role based administration and also includes robust recovery systems for accidental transfers of ERC20 tokens to any of the Judge Project contracts expect the token contract.
+It is assumed that users are unlikely to have interactions with the token contract on a technical level**

 ## *Contracts Overview*